W R Burner (Minister of the Gospel)

 Scripture reveals: And God saw that the wickedness of man was great in the earth, and that every imagination (intent) of the thoughts of his heart was only evil continually.
 And it repented the Lord that he had made man on the earth, and it grieved him at his heart (Genesis 6:5-6).

-A Sunday school commentary noted: When humans become so evil, that every thought and imagination of the human mind and heart was only evil continually, God decided to destroy from the earth the humans (except Noah and his family) He had created.
+It was noted that when humans become so evil, that every thought and imagination of the human mind and heart was only evil continually, God decided to destroy from the earth the humans He had created (except Noah and his family).
 To give live and take away life (making the frailty of life a reality), are both within God's authority.

 We are seeing devastation on the increase in many nations; some more than others, yet global in nature.
 Many once godly nations are permitting abominable acts; forsaking God's Word, and introducing the frailty of life to greater proportions.